etkayapar/bamRefine/README.md

 of data loss that is encountered when using mainstream pipelines.

 ## Installation
-### Via PyPI

-The easiest way to install `bamrefine` is from PyPI using `pip`.
-However, we recommend installing it inside a python virtual environment[^1] as opposed to installing it to your system or user level using your default python installation.
+Regardless of the installation method you choose below, we recommend installing `bamrefine` inside a Python virtual environment as opposed to installing it at the system or user level.
+Depending on your environment you may have to use this approach if you don't have the right permissions.

+We recommend you use the python module `venv` for this purpose, it is a part of The Python Standard Library thus should not require you to install it separately.

-To do so, first create and activate your virtual environment:
+First create and activate your `venv` virtual environment:

 ```
 python3 -m venv my_env
 source my_env/bin/activate
 ```

+after this step you may proceed with either one of the below installation methods.

+### Via PyPI

+The easiest way to install `bamrefine` is from PyPI using `pip`.

-then install `bamrefine` inside the virtual environment from PyPI using `pip`:
+You can run the below line in your terminal to install `bamrefine` inside the virtual environment from PyPI using `pip`:

 ```
 pip install bamrefine